chinapedia/wikipedia.abstract.en/Page/Syracuse,_New_York.md

 | | SYRACUSE FC     | | Soccer   | NPSL     | 2017      | | Onondaga Community College | 0        | | N/A                                            |
 +-------------------+------------+----------+-----------+------------------------------+----------+--------------------------------------------------+

-Alliancebankstadium1.jpg is home to the Syracuse Mets baseball team.]]
-SU_Football.jpg's football team plays its games in the Carrier Dome.]]
+is home to the Syracuse Mets baseball team.]] 's football team plays its games in the Carrier Dome.]]

 Professional teams in Syracuse include: